Cypriot syllabary

 Line drawing rendering, bronze Idalion Tablet, 5th century BCE, Idalion, Cyprus.

-The Cypriot or Cypriote syllabary (also Classical Cypriot Syllabary) is a syllabic script used in Iron Age Cyprus, from about the 11th to the 4th centuries BCE, when it was replaced by the Greek alphabet.
+The Cypriot or Cypriote syllabary (also Classical Cypriot Syllabary, or Linear C) is a syllabic script used in Iron Age Cyprus, from about the 11th to the 4th centuries BCE, when it was replaced by the Greek alphabet.
 It has been suggested that the script remained in use as late as the 1st century BCE.
 A pioneer of that change was King Evagoras of Salamis.
-It is thought to be descended from the Cypro-Minoan syllabary, itself a variant or derivative of Linear A. Most texts using the script are in the Arcadocypriot dialect of Greek, but also one bilingual, the Amathus bilingual, a Greek and Eteocypriot, was found in Amathus.
+It is thought to be descended from the Cypro-Minoan syllabary, itself a variant or derivative of Linear A. Most texts using the script are in the Arcadocypriot dialect of Greek, but also one bilingual inscription, the Amathus bilingual, a Greek and Eteocypriot, was found in Amathus.

 Origin

 It is thought that the Cypriot syllabary is derived from the Cypro-Minoan syllabary; the latter is thought to be derived from the Linear A script, and certainly belongs to the circle of Aegean scripts.
-The most obvious change is the disappearance of ideograms, which were frequent and represented a significant part of Linear A. The earliest inscriptions are found on clay tablets.
+The most obvious change is the disappearance of ideograms, which were frequent in, and represented a significant part of, Linear A. The earliest inscriptions are found on clay tablets.
 Parallel to the evolution of cuneiform, the signs soon became simple patterns of lines.
-There is no evidence of a Semitic influence due to trade, but this pattern seemed to have evolved as the result of habitual use.
+There is no evidence of a Semitic influence due to trade, and this pattern seemed to have evolved as the result of habitual use.